jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/12-prerequisites-setup.md

 - **Mandatory with /16 size:** No. A size /20 will also work, but not recommended for productional use.
 - **TODO**: Alloate at 1 or 3 vNet ranges, of size /16

-## Step 5) Create 3 service principals, and store informamtion in the seeding keyvault [(see step 3)](#step-3-create-an-azure-keyvault-for-the-admin-of-microsoft-entra-id-the-so-called-seeding-keyvault-iac-purpose-and-created-service-principals)
+## Step 5) Create 3 service principals, and store info(appid, ObjectId, Secret) in the seeding keyvault [(see step 3)](#step-3-create-an-azure-keyvault-for-the-admin-of-microsoft-entra-id-the-so-called-seeding-keyvault-iac-purpose-and-created-service-principals)
 - **Purpose:** To be used to setup the AIFactory.
 The information of the service principals: ObjectID, ApplicationID, Secret needs to be stored in the seeding keyvault
     - **SP1: `esml-common-bicep-sp`:** IaC purpose.
 This service principal will be used as a Service connection in Azure Devops.
 Used in a pipeline to create the AIFactory.
+        - Store the info in the seeding keyvault.
+        - Secret names example: `esml-common-bicep-sp-id`, `esml-common-bicep-sp-oid`,`esml-common-bicep-sp-secret`
     - **SP2: `esml-common-sp`:**: DataOps automation purpose.
 This SP be delegated access by SP1 to AIFactory resources in the Common area of the AIFactory
     - **SP3: `esml-project001-sp`:** MLOps automation purpose.
 This SP be delegated access by SP1 to AIFactory resources to a proejct specific area of the AIFactory
         - Tip: Create 5 or 10 in one go, and store the seeding keuyvault, to have for later.